garogers01/Fakebook/README.md

 - routes/profile.js: updated router; updated get and posts requests
 - profile.html: updated html and ejs for page to show interests (only if friends or own profile)

-4. Suggest people to add with at least 1 mutual friends (triadic closure)
+4. Suggest people to add with at least 1 mutual friends
 - routes/suggestions.js: added new router; implemented get request to show people (that user is not friends with) to add based off of mutual friends
 - views/suggestions.html: html and ejs for page

-5. Suggest people to add with at least 1 similar interests (triadic closure)
+5. Suggest people to add with at least 1 similar interests
 - routes/similar.js: added new router; implemented get request to show people (that user is not friends with) to add based off interests
 - views/similar.html: html and ejs for page

-6. Suggest interests to add based off of friends' interests (triadic closure)
+6. Suggest interests to add based off of friends' interests
 - routes/friends.js: updated router; updated get request to show suggested interests (interests that user has not added) based off friends
 - views/friends.html: updated html and ejs for page